siriobalmelli/notagit/README.md

 Use this script (e.g. as a `cron` job) to:

--	syncronize multiple development machines in the background, while you're working on any one of them.
+- Syncronize multiple development machines in the background, while you're working on any one of them.
--	have a server pull changes from an upstream repo (e.g. for CI work, using a `post-merge` hook)
+- Have a server pull changes from an upstream repo (e.g. for CI work, using a `post-merge` hook).
+- Synchronize bare repos of two [gsb.sh](#GSB) servers both ways, to make them redundant.

 See the [gitsync.sh documentation](docs/gitsync.md).

-## Installation

-[gsb.sh](./gsb.sh) and [gitsync.sh](./gitsync.sh) can be run directly from
-	the repo directory.

-On a production server, they probably belong in `/usr/sbin`.
-To put them there, you can run `sudo make install`.

 ## Contribution